AB-hex/Ambilight-TV/README.md

 After preparing all important stuff you are ready to go, follow the instructions of the video.
 Sometimes the setup can be confusing a little, but worry not.
 I added a few diagrams to make for clearfication.
 #### Overview
-The next graph demonstrate the connection of all compenents in the setup
+The next graph demonstrate the connection of all compenents in the setup (if nothing is shown, try to present this in desktop mode).
 ```mermaid
 graph TD;
     A[External Source]-->|HDMI| B[Capture Card];